Azure-Samples/explore-iot-operations/samples/wasm/operators/README.md

 ## Usage in Data Flow Graphs

-These examples can be referenced in graph YAML configurations:
+These operators can be referenced in graph YAML configurations:

 ```yaml
 metadata: